LukasBeckers/Unsloth-Docker/README.md

 - Spawn and expose a Jupyter notebook on port 8889 on all network interfaces of the host.
     - **Token**: ´J541hItwh&Q´

+For the setup of the **docker-compose** branch view the README.md of the docker-compose branch.

 ## License
 This project is licensed uder the GPL-3.0 license.
 See the LICENSE file for details.